pacrowther/PHY11006/_sources/topic4.md

 :label: eqn4.1
 \Delta U = Q + W.
 ```
-where U is the change in internal energy, Q is the heat supplied to the system, and W is the work
+where $\Delta U$ is the change in internal energy, $Q$ is the heat supplied to the system, and $W$ is the work
 done on the system.
-Note the sign conventions here: if the system actually radiates heat, Q < 0, and
+Note the sign conventions here: if the system actually radiates heat, $Q$ < 0, and
-if the system does work on its surroundings, W < 0.
+if the system does work on its surroundings, $W$ < 0.

 # Heat and work